-Operating expenses includes allocations of general corporate expenses from SunPower including, but not limited to, executive management, finance, legal, information technology, employee benefits administration, treasury, risk management, procurement, and other shared services.
+Operating expenses include allocations of general corporate expenses from SunPower including, but not limited to, executive management, finance, legal, information technology, employee benefits administration, treasury, risk management, procurement, and other shared services.
 These allocations were made on a direct usage basis when identifiable, with the remainder allocated on the basis of revenue or headcount as relevant measures.
 Management of Maxeon Solar and SunPower consider these allocations to be a reasonable reflection of the utilization of services by, or the benefits provided to, us.
 The allocations may not, however, reflect the expense we would have incurred as a standalone company for the period presented, nor our future results upon completion of the proposed separation.
 Actual costs that may have been incurred if we had been a standalone company, and future costs, would depend on a number of factors, including the chosen organizational structure, what functions were outsourced or performed by employees and strategic decisions made in areas such as information technology and infrastructure.

-Three Mon ths Ended March 29, 2020 December 30, 2018 (in thousands) (Unauc lited) Operating expenses: Research and development \$ 8,570 \$ 7,502 \$ 36,997 \$ 50,031 As a percentage of total revenue 4% 3% 3% 5% Sales, general and administrative 24,242 20,813 96,857 82,041 As a percentage of total revenue 11% 9% 8% 9% Restructuring (benefits) charges (605) (517) 7,766 As a percentage of total revenuee 0% <1% <1% 1% Total operating expenses \$ 33,812 \$ 27,710 \$ 133,337 \$ 139,838 Operating loss \$(29,580) \$(63,271) \$ (135,646) \$ (589,767)
+(in thousands) scal Year Ended cember 30, 2018

+Operating expenses:

+Research and development \$ 50,031

+As a percentage of total revenue 5%

+Selling, general and administrative 82,041

+As a percentage of total revenue 9%

+Restructuring charges 7,766

+As a percentage of total revenue 1%

+Total operating expenses \$ 139,838

+Operating loss \$ (589,767)